apache/nifi-minifi-cpp/README.md

 guide.
 It is located [here](https://github.com/google/styleguide/blob/gh-pages/eclipse-cpp-google-style.xml).
 New contributions are expected to follow the Google style guide when it is reasonable.
 Additionally, all new files must include a copy of the Apache License Header.

+MiNiFi C++ contains a dynamic loading mechanism that loads arbitrary objects.
+To maintain consistency of development amongst the NiFi ecosystem, it is called a class loader.
+If you are contributing a custom Processor or Controller Service, the mechanism to register your class into the default class loader is a pragma definition named:

+    REGISTER_RESOURCE(CLASSNAME);

+To use this include REGISTER_RESOURCE(YourClassName); in your header file.
+The default class loader will make instnaces of YourClassName available for inclusion.

 Once you have completed your changes, including source code and tests, you can verify that you follow the Google style guide by running the following command: